gianpanoy/gianpanoy.github.io/projects/bankrecord.md

 };
 ```

 The code was conceived as if it were a real-world project.
 It contains a debug mode called during compilation that allows users to see what values variables are stored.
-Also with the project is a test case list that I, acting as both the programmer and tester, must do to ensure the code produces the desired output from a user perspective.
+Also with the project is a list of test cases that I, acting as both the programmer and tester, must do to ensure the code produces the desired output from a user perspective.

 Here is an example of debug mode when called in the **addRecord()** method:
 ```cpp